 The southern leatherside chub was identified through agency consultation as potentially occurring within the Sevier River and Canal A (Great Basin Environmental and Aquatics, 2014; Mellon, 2020a).
 Potential impacts on the southern leatherside chub would be avoided through use of HDD methods to bore beneath the bed of the Sevier River and Canal A. The BLM did not have concerns with Kern River using the Sevier River as a water source for HDD drilling fluid as long as a screen is placed over the water intake hose to mitigate potential entrapment of fish species, including the southern leatherside chub (Mellon, 2021a).
-Kern River continues to coordinate with the BLM to determine an appropriate screen size.
+BLM, in consultation with UDWR, has determined that a 3/32 inch screen size would be appropriate for preventing fish impacts.